Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 This is what bad faith is.

-I'll be at the Pops Theater in Milwaukee tomorrow night, August 14th.
+I'll be at the Paps Theater in Milwaukee tomorrow night, August 14th.
+At the Rive International, Sunday the 15th.